 - To keep only or exclude a single data point, click a data point, axis label, or legend in your visualization.
 A filters pop-up menu displays.

 Click the Exclude or Keep Only option.
 The visualization updates your view and the Filters panel displays the filtered data point.

 - To keep only or exclude multiple data points, press the <CTRL> key while clicking additional data points, axis labels, or legend in your visualization.
-Release the <CTRL> key to display the filters action menu.
+Release the <CTRL> key to display the filters pop-up menu.

 Click the Exclude or Keep Only option.
 The visualization updates your view and the Filters panel displays the filtered data points.

 Exclude and Keep Only are not available for the Flat Table or the Pivot Table.

 Add a Filter using the Filters Panel

 In Stream or Model view, you can drag fields from the Available Fields panel into the Filters panel and then define filters.

 - Drag a field into the Filters panel, and then from the interactive filters menu, make your selections to apply the filter to a visualization.